lhmisho/DevOps-CICD/ssh-without-password.md

 to login.
 In this article I've tried to describe how we can login to remote server without supplying password.

-Step One: Generate ssh key for desktop from where we will try to login out remote server.
+Step One: Generate ssh key for desktop from where we will try to login to remote server.
 ---------

 ```sh